graphql/graphql-spec/spec/Section 6 -- Execution.md

 The Incremental Publisher provides an asynchronous iterator that resolves to the Subsequent Result stream.

-Both the Execution algorithms and the Incremental Publisher service utilize Incremental Result and Data Records to store required information.
-The records are detailed below, including which entries are required for Execution itself and which are required by the Incremental Publisher.
+The Incremental Publisher service utilizes Incremental Result and Data Records to store required information.
+The records are described in detail below.

 ### Incremental Delivery Records